Nadella got the framing right. Most teams that ran with it got the implementation wrong.

 How do we decide between RAG and fine-tuning for a given knowledge domain?

-The decision turns on query structure and update velocity.
-RAG is the right answer when: answers need to reference specific source passages with citations, knowledge changes so frequently that no retraining cadence can keep up, or regulatory compliance requires tracing answers back to specific documents with timestamps.
-Fine-tuning is the right answer when: answers reflect internalized reasoning style rather than retrieved passages, query response time cannot absorb retrieval latency, or the knowledge is better expressed as implicit behavioral patterns than as explicit facts.
-Many production systems use both: fine-tuning for behavioral alignment and stable domain knowledge, a retrieval layer for fast-decay content like current pricing and active projects.
-Treating RAG and fine-tuning as mutually exclusive misses the hybrid architecture that handles both requirements.
+Query structure and update velocity decide.
+RAG wins when answers need to cite specific source passages, when knowledge changes faster than any retraining cadence can follow, or when compliance requires tracing answers to dated documents.
+Fine-tuning wins when answers reflect internalized reasoning style rather than retrieved passages, when query latency cannot absorb retrieval, or when knowledge lives more naturally as implicit behavioral patterns than explicit facts.
+Most production systems run both.
+Fine-tuning carries behavioral alignment and stable domain knowledge.
+A retrieval layer carries fast-decay content like current pricing and active projects.
+Treating them as mutually exclusive is how teams get neither right.

 Won't shadow deployment double our inference costs during the validation window?

-Yes, shadow deployment approximately doubles inference cost for the shadow window duration.
-The tradeoff is that a production regression reaching full traffic costs more in rollback overhead, support escalation, and user trust damage than the cost of a 48-hour shadow run.
-The cost argument against shadow deployment usually comes from teams that haven't accounted for what a bad deployment actually costs.
-Shadow windows should be time-bounded — 48 hours to one week — not indefinite.
-If inference costs make even a 48-hour full-traffic shadow window prohibitive, route a 20–30% traffic sample to shadow rather than full traffic.
-You lose some signal fidelity but retain the behavioral consistency check.
+Yes.
+Shadow deployment roughly doubles inference cost for the shadow window.
+The tradeoff: a regression that reaches full traffic costs more in rollback overhead, support escalation, and user trust than a 48-hour shadow run.
+The teams that argue the cost is too high have not priced what a bad deployment actually costs.
+Bound the window.
+48 hours to one week, never indefinite.
+If even a 48-hour full-traffic shadow is prohibitive, route 20-30% of traffic to shadow instead of 100%.
+You lose some signal fidelity.
+You keep the behavioral consistency check.

 How large should the golden eval set be?

-Fifty to two hundred questions is the functional range for most enterprise deployments.
-Under fifty, you lack statistical power to distinguish genuine regression from sampling noise — a one-question score drop in a 20-question eval means nothing.
-Over two hundred, the marginal signal from additional questions decreases while the cost of maintaining verified correct answers increases.
-More important than size is coverage: at least 10–15 questions per tracked knowledge domain, with density in fast-decay domains most likely to drift.
-Build the eval set from real production queries, not synthetic ones.
-Synthetic evals measure the model's performance on your hypotheses about what users ask, not on what they actually ask.
-The two distributions differ more than most teams expect.
+Fifty to two hundred questions is the working range for most enterprise deployments.
+Below fifty you do not have the statistical power to separate genuine regression from sampling noise.
+A one-question score drop in a 20-question eval means nothing.
+Above two hundred the marginal signal drops while the cost of maintaining verified answers climbs.
+Coverage matters more than size: at least 10-15 questions per tracked domain, density weighted toward fast-decay domains.
+Build the eval from real production queries.
+Synthetic evals measure the model on your hypotheses about what users ask, not what they actually ask.
+The two distributions diverge more than most teams expect.

 What happens when a retraining run makes things worse?

-This is more common than teams expect, especially in the first few cycles.
-The most frequent cause: the training corpus included too narrow a slice of recent data without enough stable foundational content, triggering catastrophic forgetting on domains not included in the delta.
-The fix is procedural: every retraining corpus must include a representative sample across all four decay classes, not just the fast-decay domains that prompted the run.
+More common than teams expect, especially in the first few cycles.
+The most frequent cause: the corpus included too narrow a slice of recent data without enough stable foundational content.
+Catastrophic forgetting on every domain not in the delta.
+The fix is procedural.
+Every retraining corpus has to include a representative sample across all four decay classes, not just the fast-decay domains that triggered the run.
 Track rollback rate as a KPI.
-If more than one in five retraining runs produces a worse model, your knowledge audit or data curation process has a systematic problem — not a calibration problem.
+If more than one in five runs produces a worse model, the audit or the data curation has a systematic problem — not a calibration problem.
 Investigate the pipeline, not the threshold.

 Who should own the sovereignty program — the ML team, the platform team, or the business?

-All three, with clear handoffs.
+All three, with explicit handoffs.
 The platform team owns the infrastructure: drift monitoring, fine-tuning pipeline, validation gates, model registry.
-The ML team owns the training quality: corpus curation, eval set design, hyperparameter choices, catastrophic forgetting prevention.
-The business owns the trigger signals and the promotion approval: fast-decay domain owners signal when their content has changed, and a business or legal stakeholder approves production promotions.
-The failure mode is when the platform team owns everything and tries to track domain changes through monitoring alone — drift signals lag 4–8 weeks behind actual organizational change.
-The fastest and most accurate signal for event-based triggers is a human who owns the domain, not a statistical test.
+The ML team owns the training quality: corpus curation, eval design, hyperparameter choices, catastrophic forgetting prevention.
+The business owns the trigger signals and the promotion approval: domain owners report when their content has changed, a business or legal stakeholder approves promotion.
+The failure mode is the platform team owning everything and trying to detect domain change through monitoring alone.
+Drift signals lag organizational change by 4-8 weeks.
+The fastest, most accurate signal for event triggers is the human who owns the domain, not a statistical test.

-Training corpus classified by decay rate: fast-decay, medium-decay, slow-decay, volatile-event
+Training corpus classified by decay rate before pipeline build: fast, medium, slow, volatile-event

-Golden eval set built from real production queries: 50–200 questions with verified correct answers
+Golden eval set built from real production queries: 50-200 questions, verified correct answers, no synthetic substitutes

-Eval coverage includes at least 10–15 questions per tracked knowledge domain
+Eval coverage hits at least 10-15 questions per tracked domain — density on fast-decay

-Production telemetry instrumented: PSI monitoring, refusal rate tracking, response length distribution
+Production telemetry wired and logging: PSI, refusal rate, response length distribution

-Event-based trigger process exists: fast-decay domain owners can signal the platform team when their domain changes
+Event trigger channel exists: fast-decay domain owners can signal the platform team the moment their domain moves

 Knowledge audit runs before every fine-tuning job: change magnitude, gap severity, retraining cost

-Every retraining corpus includes stable foundational content alongside fast-decay delta to prevent catastrophic forgetting
+Every retraining corpus carries stable foundational content alongside the fast-decay delta

-Tool call compliance check in validation pipeline: 100% schema validity required across all agent tools
+Tool call compliance gate inside the validation pipeline: 100% schema validity across every agent tool

-Shadow deployment configured: candidate model processes real production traffic without serving responses to users
+Shadow deployment configured: candidate processes real traffic without serving responses

-Canary rollback gates are automated: schema error rate, escalation rate, and quality score thresholds
+Canary rollback gates automated: schema error rate, escalation rate, quality threshold — all of them

-Model registry records training corpus version, eval delta, and knowledge-freshness timestamp for every promoted model
+Model registry records training corpus version, eval delta, and knowledge-freshness timestamp on every promoted model

-Governance review process defined: who approves production promotions, what summary they receive, what constitutes approval
+Governance review process named: who approves promotions, what summary they get, what counts as approval

 - [1]Firms with no control over models and weights are leaking enterprise value: Satya Nadella (CXO Today, Jan 2026)(cxotoday.com)↩